In America (film): Production

 The film is dedicated to director/screenwriter Jim Sheridan's brother Frankie, who died at the age of ten.
 In The Making of in America, a featurette on the DVD release of the film, Sheridan explains Christy and Ariel are based on his daughters—and co-writers—Naomi and Kirsten.
 He says they wanted to make a film showing how people can learn to overcome their pain and live for the future instead of dwelling on the sadness of the past.

 Though the character of Mateo appears to be a signifier of the early AIDS epidemic in the 1980s, Sheridan said it wasn't his intention to set the film in the 1980s explicitly, saying, "I didn’t want everybody from the art department running around changing the license plates on cars in New York.
 So I gave (Christy) a camcorder and shifted it into the '90s, but I kept the tone of the '80s, so I made it the recent past, like a mythological past, and that’s a lie, yeah.
 But it’s better than running around like an idiot getting factual truths".

 Manhattan locations include Hell's Kitchen, Times Square, the Lincoln Tunnel, and 8th Street in the East Village.
+Shooting began in October 2001, and it was the first film to be shot in Manhattan following the September 11 terrorist attacks.

 Interiors were filmed at the Ardmore Studios in County Wicklow in Ireland.
 The fairground scene was filmed on Parnell Street, Dublin.

 The soundtrack includes songs performed by The Lovin' Spoonful, Culture Club, The Corrs, The Byrds, Kid Creole and The Coconuts, Evan Olson, and The Langhorns.

-Release
+Release and reception

 The film premiered at the 2002 Toronto International Film Festival.
 In 2003, it was shown at the Sundance Film Festival, the Boston Irish Film Festival, the Tribeca Film Festival, the Edinburgh Film Festival, the Hamburg Film Festival, the Warsaw Film Festival, the Dinard Festival of British Cinema, and the Austin Film Festival.